-Program faculty have examined the evidence and results of data analysis from AY 2018-2019 and will take steps to continuously improve student learning:
+Program faculty examined the evidence and results of data analysis from AC 2019-2020 and will take steps to continuously improve student learning in AC 2020-2021:

-- Multiple PRAXIS workshops will be offered to candidates, addressing all content areas, and faculty will attend PRAXIS workshops themselves to better support student achievement.
-Also, the university will partner with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO 1. - We will add additional resources addressing Manages routines and transitions in a timely manner, Manages and/or adjusts allotted time for planned activities, Uses monitoring techniques continuously to facilitate learning, Adjusts lesson when appropriate, Demonstrates a sense of self-worth and confidence in ability to teach, and Uses correct oral and written English to support student learning and their ability to meet SLO 2. - We will add additional resources focusing on Self-Confidence, meeting all Tasks in a Timely Manner, Manages Time, Commitment to Diversity, Educational Technology, and Self-Initiative in Early Childhood courses to positively impact candidates' professional dispositions to help them meet SLO 3. - Faculty will add professional development related to adapting assignments and utilizing Technology to Early Childhood courses to provide learner support and help them meet SLO 4. - Faculty will add resources related Student Learning Targets in ECED courses, thus supporting candidate learning and their ability to meet SLO 5. - Faculty will invite recent completers to speak to ECED 3110 Early Childhood Methods candidates about their experiences, thus supporting candidate success. - Faculty will strengthen service-learning components in each ECED course, improving the overall program. - Faculty will place greater emphasis on professionalism in all courses. - Faculty will add professional development sessions on CLASS, the instrument used to evaluate all preschool teachers in LA and some Kindergarten teachers in Louisiana. - Finally, faculty will strengthen the experiential learning component of our undergraduate program as part of our QEP.
+- SLO 1: Faculty will offer and attended enhanced and adapted workshops for candidates, addressing all content areas.
+Faculty will enhance its partnership with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation. - SLO 2: Faculty will add additional videos and other resources addressing - Manages routines and transitions in a timely manner - Manages and/or adjusts allotted time for planned activities - Uses monitoring techniques continuously to facilitate learning - Adjusts lesson when appropriate - o Demonstrates a sense of self-worth and confidence in ability to teach - Uses correct oral and written English - SLO 3: Faculty will invite recent completers to speak to ECED 3110 Early Childhood Methods candidates about their experiences, thus supporting candidate success.
+Faculty will add instructional emphasis and related resources in the following areas to support candidates' performance:

+- Attendance/punctuality

+- Positive attitude

+- Self-Confidence

+- Professional Ethics

+- Respect

+- Responsibility

+- Interaction with Learning Community

+- Emotional Maturity

+- o Self-initiative

+- Reflective Practice

+- Professional Conduct

+- SLO 4: Faculty will include additional professional development relating to adapting assignments and utilizing technology in Early Childhood courses.

+- SLO 5: Faculty will add enhanced and adapted resources related Student Learning Targets in ECED courses.

+- Faculty will strengthen service-learning components in each ECED course, improving the overall program.

+- Faculty will place greater emphasis on professionalism in all courses.

+- Faculty will add professional development sessions on CLASS, the instrument used to evaluate all preschool teachers in LA and some Kindergarten teachers in Louisiana.

+- Faculty will strengthen the experiential learning component of our undergraduate program as part of our QEP.

+- Faculty will add courses relating to family literacy and culturally responsive teaching to the program.